UnifiedPush/specifications/specifications/dbus.md

 The method MUST return two strings, in the order below :

-* "REGISTRATION_FAILED" or "NEW_ENDPOINT" (string)
+* "REGISTRATION_FAILED" or "REGISTRATION_SUCCEEDED" (string)
 * a reason string that MAY be empty. (string)

-The first string is "NEW_ENDPOINT" if registration succeeded.
+The first string is "REGISTRATION_SUCCEEDED" if registration succeeded.
 It is "REGISTRATION_FAILED" in case the registration failed.

 If registration succeeded, the distributor MUST call the connector's [org.unifiedpush.Connector1.NewEndpoint](#orgunifiedpushconnector1newendpoint-string-string--nothing) method to deliver the new push endpoint to it.